MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/teams-usage-report.md

 ## View the usage report

-You must be either global admin, global reader or Teams service admin to view the report to view the reports in Teams admin center.
+You must be either a global admin, global reader, or Teams service admin to view the reports in Teams admin center.
 See [Use Teams administrator roles to manage Teams](../using-admin-roles.md) to read about getting admin roles and permissions.

 1. In the left navigation of the Microsoft Teams admin center, click **Analytics & reports** > **Usage reports**.
 On the **View reports** tab, under **Report**, select **Teams usage**.
 2. Under **Date range**, select a range, and then click **Run report**.